tagazok/my-workshops/custom-vision/tutorial.md

 ### Test your model in the Custom Vision portal

 Let's see how well our model works. <b>It's important to use images which weren't used to train the model</b>.
 After all, if the model has already seen the image it's going to know the answer.
-Start by downloading the `Testing images set` in the `Resources` menu of this workshop.
+Start by downloading the `Testing images set` in the `Resources` menu of this workshop and extract the zip file.

 Then, in the Custom Vision portal
 * Click on the `Quick Test` button